Cheesy & Creamy Brussels Sprouts Gratin

 Add the cheddar cheese, cream cheese, Dijon mustard, onion granules, garlic powder and salt and stir in until the sauce is thick and smooth.
 Once the sauce just beings to bubble then remove from the heat.

-Pour the sauce over the brussel sprouts and leeks and mix together until fully combined.
+Pour the sauce over the brussels sprouts and leeks and mix together until fully combined.
 Transfer to an oven-to-table dish and sprinkle over the breadcrumbs and extra cheddar cheese.

 Place the dish under a grill on medium-heat for 5-10 minutes until the breadcrumbs are golden and the cheese is bubbling.